PivotTechnologies/ticker/README.md

 npm install
 ```

-* Rename the .sample-env file to .env and fill out the required keys
+* Rename the .env.example file to .env and fill out required keys

 * Run the server from project root folder